Example - 07 ChemApp Projects

 Textlabel()

-Textlabel("Objective Function (to minimize)")
+Textlabel("Objective Function (to minimise)")

 Real Global_Error@{Comment("Sum of relative differences between measured and target variables")}